org-formation/org-formation-cli/README.md

 You can make changes to the file you generated and update your organization using the ``update`` command.
 Alternatively, you can run ``create-change-set`` and ``update-change-set``.
 Read more in the [cli reference](docs/cli-reference.md)

-Once you got the hang of managing organization resources, use these organization resources to write smarter cloudformation that allows you to provision resources across your organization.
+Once you got the hang of managing organization resources, use these organization resources to write smarter CloudFormation that allows you to provision resources across your organization.
 Read more [about managing resources across accounts](docs/cloudformation-resources.md).

 ## Why is this important?